-That makes the .270 Winchester incredibly flat shooting and ideal for long range applications.
+That makes the .270 Win an incredibly flat shooting and ideal for long range applications.
+Maybe even more so than newer rounds like the 6.5 Creedmoor.
 With that in mind, here are some of our top picks for hunting rifles chambered in this caliber.
-These guns will help you put game on the ground on a consistent basis season after season.
+These guns will help you put the largest of North American big game on the ground on a consistent basis season after season.

 Browning X-Bolt Composite Stalker